open-cloud/open-cloud.github.io.old/devguide_addservice.md

 by a service, not binding it to the underlying mechanisms of the Cloud substrate.
 This section describes the framework into which services are plugged into XOS.

-There is also a simple [HelloWorld Service](/devguide/helloworld/) that illustrates how a service is configured into XOS.

 ##  Design Overview